 Sunshine Health coordinates physical health and behavioral health services for all new members.
 This process ensures continuous care for members with a previous authorization or who are undergoing an active course of treatment.
 This includes care previously authorized to a non-participating provider.

-The continuity-of-care (COC) period is 120 days for new members.
+The continuity-of-care (COC) period is 60 days for new MMA, SMI and Comprehensive members and 90 days for new CWSP members.

 Ongoing medical and behavioral health services or treatment may include the following: